nablarch-development-standards/nablarch-style-guide/en/java/java-style-guide.md

 }
 ```

 ### <a name="no7-10">7.10.
-Avoid using legacy `for` statement and consider using Stream API or extended `for` statement</a>
+Avoid using legacy `for` statement and consider using Stream API or enhanced `for` statement</a>

-Since the Stream API and extended `for` statement can be used to process the collection elements sequentially, there is usually no situation where the legacy `for` statement is used.
+Since the Stream API and enhanced `for` statement can be used to process the collection elements sequentially, there is usually no situation where the legacy `for` statement is used.
 Avoid using the legacy `for` statement as much as possible.

 ### <a name="no7-11">7.11.Use `clone`method to copy the whole array</a>